 More likely than not, your child custody battle will get ugly.
 This means your spouse may bring up all kinds of arguments to hurt your chances of obtaining child custody rights.
 If there is anything unfavorable about you that your spouse may use against you in court, seek legal advice of a child custody lawyer in order to prepare a strong legal strategy and secure desired custody rights.

 Only an experienced attorney from the Emy A Cordano, Attorney At Law will lay out a personalized and effective plan for you to obtain child custody rights.
 Get more tips from our best lawyers in Utah by calling our offices at 801-804-5152 or complete our contact form.
-We offer a free consultation.
+We offer a legal consultation.